Kirchweih

 The first homesteaders from the Banat to settle in southwest North Dakota—those arriving between 1889 and 1892—came from Deutschbentschek (Dreyer and Hatter).

-Zita Johann, film and stage actor, perhaps best known for her starring roll with Boris Karloff in The Mummy (1932), was born Elisabeth Johann on July 14, 1904, in Deutschbentschek.
+Zita Johann, film and stage actor, perhaps best known for her starring role with Boris Karloff in The Mummy (1932), was born Elisabeth Johann on July 14, 1904, in Deutschbentschek.
 Her parents were Stefan Johann & Magdalena Zimmermann.
-The family immigrated to the United States in 1910.
+The family moved to the United States in 1910.

 In 1934, it was a Chicago barber from Deutschbentschek who gave John Dillinger his last shave and haircut.